observatorium/api/README.md

     	Maximum number of of reusable buffer used for copying HTTP reverse proxy responses. (default 2048) -proxy.buffer-size-bytes int
-    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768) -proxy.flush-interval duration
+    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768) -proxy.expect-continue-timeout duration
+    	The amount of time to wait for a server's first response headers after fully writing the request headers if the request has an "Expect: 100-continue" header.Zero means no timeout and causes the body to be sent immediately, without waiting for the server to approve. (default 1s)
+  -proxy.flush-interval duration
     	The flush interval to flush to the proxy while copying the response body.
 If zero, no periodic flushing is done.
 A negative value means to flush immediately after each write to the client. (default -1ns)
-  -tls-cert-file string
+  -proxy.idle-conn-timeout duration
+    	The maximum amount of time an idle (keep-alive) connection will remain idle before closing itself. (default 1m30s) -proxy.keep-alive duration
+    	The interval between keep-alive probes for an active network connection. (default 30s) -proxy.timeout duration
+    	the maximum amount of time a dial will wait for a connect to complete.
+The default is no timeout. (default 30s) -proxy.tls-handshake-timeout duration
+    	The maximum amount of time waiting to wait for a TLS handshake.
+Zero means no timeout. (default 10s) -tls-cert-file string
     	File containing the default x509 Certificate for HTTPS.
 Leave blank to disable TLS.
   -tls-cipher-suites string